9dots/9dots.io-pages/OiQezr2.md

     - **Move block:** Walk in place.
         - For each rotation specified the students take 1 step.
         - If the paper says unlimited the students continue to walk in place until told otherwise.
     - **Wait block with touch sensor:** A tap on the head activates the student’s touch sensor.
-Students will now move on to the next step in the program.
+Students now move on to the next step in the program.
     - **Loop:** Any parts of the program that are between the start and end of loop pages should be repeated until the teacher says to stop.
 ![](http://uploads.9dots.io/OiQkWO7_md.jpg)
 **In the example above, students would take 2 steps, wait to be tapped on the head, and then repeat that process until they are told the program is finished.**